LibertyAces/BitSwanPump/doc/declarative.md

 	!DICT
 ```

 If `with` is not specified, the new dictionary will be created.

+If expression in `with` returns None, then the result of the entire `!DICT` expression is also None.

 Argument `set` (optional) specifies items to be set (added, updated) to the dictionary.
 If the value of the item to be set is `None`, then the item is not added/updated to the dictionary.